OpenGL: Development

-and has since concentrated on development of Vulkan and other technologies.
-As a result, certain capabilities offered by modern GPUs, e.g. ray tracing, are not supported by the OpenGL standard.
-However, support for newer features might be provided through the vendor-specific OpenGL extensions.

 New versions of the OpenGL specifications are released by the Khronos Group, each of which extends the API to support various new features.
 The details of each version are decided by consensus between the Group's members, including graphics card manufacturers, operating system designers, and general technology companies such as Mozilla and Google.

 In addition to the features required by the core API, graphics processing unit (GPU) vendors may provide additional functionality in the form of extensions.
 Extensions may introduce new functions and new constants, and may relax or remove restrictions on existing OpenGL functions.
 Vendors can use extensions to expose custom APIs without needing support from other vendors or the Khronos Group as a whole, which greatly increases the flexibility of OpenGL.
 All extensions are collected in, and defined by, the OpenGL Registry.

 The features introduced by each new version of OpenGL are typically formed from the combined features of several widely implemented extensions, especially extensions of type ARB or EXT.